Yes, you’re likely to achieve good health outcomes with the paleo diet. However, it may not be sustainable for everyone.

-Here are three things you need to know about the paleo diet:
+Here are three things you need to know about the paleo diet before trying it:

 - It’s a high-protein, lower-carb diet: Based on an intake of meat, fruits, and vegetables.
 It’s considered an alternative approach to Atkins or other low-carb diets.